MLB Slugfest: Loaded

-MLB SlugFest: Loaded is a baseball video game developed by Point of View and published by Midway Sports in 2004.
+MLB SlugFest: Loaded is a baseball video game developed by Point of View and published by Midway Sports in 2004 for the PlayStation 2 and Xbox.
 It is the third game in the MLB Slugfest series.
 Sammy Sosa from the Chicago Cubs is the cover athlete.

 Reception

 The game received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.